Northeast-Climate-Integrated-Modeling/.github/profile/README.md

 ## NCLIM Phase 2

 NCLIM phase 2 focuses on the integrated modeling initiative to meet ocean decision challenges in a changing Northeast U.S. shelf ecosystem.
-In Phase 2, we will significant advances in the integrated modeling framework.
+In Phase 2, we will make significant advances in the integrated modeling framework.
 The addition of new models will add the capacity for testing ecosystem approaches to fisheries management, ecosystem-based fisheries management, and climate adaptation scenarios.
 These additions will add more realistic and responsive fleet dynamics as well as allow us to quantify the socioeconomic benefits of alternative management approaches to inform our understanding of impacts on fishing communities.

 ### Objectives of NCLIM Phase 2 Include:
 <!-- start Increase regional capacity for climate-informed decision-making in fisheries section -->